MartinoMensio/it_vectors_wiki_spacy/README.md

 }
 ```

-The preprocessing + the new dump of wikipedia gives the foolwing results (script `accuracy.py`): 58.14% that seems an improvement with respect to the scores in the paper.
+The preprocessing + the new dump of wikipedia gives the following results (script `accuracy.py`): 58.14% that seems an improvement with respect to the scores in the paper.